Skip to content

 Why does it matter?

-Effective treatment of wheeze requires an appropriate inhalation technique but inhalers are often used incorrectly.
-Such errors can hinder deposition of the active compound into the lungs, thus diminishing treatment efficiency, which can lead to inadequate treatment or control of the disease.
-To overcome this problem, the Global Initiative for Asthma report recommend that patients be asked to demonstrate their inhaler device technique at every visit to enable improper use to be corrected and ongoing use technique to be monitored.
-Unfortunately, many healthcare professionals who are charged with providing instruction and monitoring aimed at optimizing inhaler use are not well versed with the use of these devices themselves.
+Effective wheeze treatment requires an appropriate inhalation technique, but inhalers are often used incorrectly.
+Such errors can hinder the deposition of the active compound into the lungs, thus diminishing treatment efficiency, which can lead to inadequate treatment or control of the disease.
+To overcome this problem, the Global Initiative for Asthma report recommends that patients be asked to demonstrate their inhaler device technique at every visit to correct improper use and ongoing use technique to be monitored.
+Unfortunately, many healthcare professionals who are charged with providing instruction and monitoring aimed at optimizing inhaler use are not well versed in the use of these devices themselves.

 What’s it about?

-The aim of the study was to assess the ability and knowledge of physicians and nurses to use a pMDI with a masked VHC in paediatric emergency units.
-They conducted a 2 centre observational study, in Switzerland, with a total of 100 participants (50 nurses and 50 physicians).
+The study aimed to assess the ability and knowledge of physicians and nurses to use a pMDI with a masked VHC in paediatric emergency units.
+They conducted a two-centre observational study in Switzerland, with 100 participants (50 nurses and 50 physicians).
 Their inhaler technique instructions were checked using a manikin and were video recorded.
-Using a 9 point operational checklist the recordings were reviewed and marked by 3 experts in aerosol therapy.
-The second part of the study evaluated health care professionals inhaler user knowledge by using a semi-structured questionnaire.
+Using a 9-point operational checklist, three experts in aerosol therapy reviewed and marked the recordings.
+The second part of the study evaluated healthcare professionals’ inhaler user knowledge using a semi-structured questionnaire.

-49% of the healthcare professionals performed all nine steps of the inhalation technique perfectly, with about a third performing eights steps correctly, and less than a fifth performing five, six, or seven steps correctly.
+49% of the healthcare professionals performed all nine steps of the inhalation technique perfectly, with about a third performing eight steps correctly and less than a fifth performing five, six, or seven steps correctly.
 The most frequent errors were forgetting to shake the pMDI before the second dose and incorrect patient or VHC positioning.

 Site 1 (Lausanne)